Adityaiyer3004/CityFlow/Readme.md

 Here are some exciting directions for future development:

 ### 🧩 1.
 Autonomous Mode (Self-RAG)
-Let the agent re-analyze and summarize trends automatically every 15 minutes — no user input needed.
+Let the agent re-analyze and summarize trends automatically every 15 minutes, no user input needed.

 ### 🌆 2.
 Real-Time Route Optimisation
 Integrate with **Google Maps API** or **OpenRouteService** to recommend alternate routes dynamically based on congestion levels.

 ### 🧠 3.
 Multi-Agent Collaboration
-Extend CityFlow into a **multi-agent system** — e.g., one agent summarising trends, another forecasting, and another verifying data quality.
+Extend CityFlow into a **multi-agent system**, e.g., one agent summarising trends, another forecasting, and another verifying data quality.

 ### 🛰 4.
 Historical Pattern Learning
 Incorporate a **Time-Series model (Prophet / LSTM)** trained on TfL data for predictive congestion forecasting.